Nudged Elastic Band in Topological Data Analysis: Higher-dimensional cells

-\begin{Acknowledgements} We would like to thank Monica Nicolau for her help with the gene expression data, Tim Harrington and Andrew Tausz for their help with the social network data, and Guillermo Sapiro for his help with the optical flow data.
+\begin{Acknowledgements} We would like to thank Tim Harrington and Andrew Tausz for their help with the social network data and Guillermo Sapiro for his help with the optical flow data.
 The second author would like to thank the I.I.\ Rabi Science Scholars Program, Columbia University.
 This work is supported by Office of Naval Research Grant N00014-08-1-0931, Air Force Office of Scientific Research Grant FA9550-09-1-0143, Air Force Office of Scientific Research Grant FA9550-09-0-1-0531, and National Science Foundation Grant DMS-0905823. \end{Acknowledgements}